pilight/pilight/README.md

 in bits 0 till 25.
 Also notice that both the debugger and the learner are highly experimental.
 <hr>
 To use the controller, a config file is needed.
 This looks like this:<br />
-_The type setting will automatically be added by the 433-daemon_
+_The `type` and the `order` setting will automatically be added by the 433-daemon_
 ```
 {
 	"living": {
 		"name": "Living",
+		"order": 1,
 		"bookshelve": {
 			"name": "Book Shelve Light",
+			"order": 1,
 			"protocol": "kaku_switch",
 			"type": 1,
 			"id": 1234,